imoldfella/dgn/dglog/readme.md

 We don't need a true 2 level array, instead we have a main log and overflow logs.
 When an overflow log flushes its record, it introduces a pointer record in the main log.
 For the common case of only a main and no overflow this eliminates the unneeded redirection.

+avoiding dupes/skips is hard over http. but is it worth not using http?

+login can give us a session id.

+once a

+What if we didn't use a cloud store or only for most recent?